How To Compute Your 13th Month Pay (2020)

 The Department of Labor and Employment (DOLE) has considered that “distressed” small and medium enterprises (SMEs) which are affected by a global crisis or have incurred substantial losses may be exempted from granting 13th-month pay to their employees.
 But after days of discussion, Labor Secretary Silvestre Bello III has made it clear that all employers should release their worker’s 13th-month pay on or before the 24th of December as stated by the Law.

 13th-month pays can be divided into two and given to employees twice a year.

-To help with the growing need of parents, Presidential Decree No. 851 has allowed companies to grant employees with half of their 13th-month pay or the first half of the year and the other half of their 13th-month salary in the latter half of the year, given the employee consents or requests it.
+To help with the growing need of parents, Presidential Decree No. 851 has allowed companies to grant employees with half of their 13th-month pay in the first half of the year and the rest of their 13th-month salary in the latter half of the year, given the employee consents or requests it.

 A 14th-month pay bill has been filed in the Senate.

-President of the Senate of the Philippines Vicente “Tito” Sotto filed a bill in the senate that will mandate all employers of the public, private, and government sectors to grant 14th-month payments to all rank-and-file employees of the company which will be paid every May of each year in anticipation to school enrolment for employees with dependents.
+Senate President of the Philippines Vicente “Tito” Sotto filed a bill in the Senate that mandates all employers of public, private, and government sectors to grant 14th-month payments to all rank-and-file employees every May of each year in anticipation of school enrolment for employees with dependents.

 The 14th-month payment is still a farfetched dream to all employees looking for additional sources of income as the bill is yet to be an enacted law.
 The bill has been filed since July 2016 and must be approved by both House of Representative and the Senate before passed into law.